alphagov/forms/design/prototype-version-3/prototype-tested.md

 - National Insurance number
 - Phone number

-The page ends with a green “Save changes” button, next to a grey “Create next question” button before a red “Delete page” button.
-Below the three buttons is a “Go to form overview” link.
+The page ends with a green “Save question” button, next to a grey “Create next question” button.
+Below the two buttons is a “Go to form overview” link.

 <!-- describe side preview pane -->
 On the right side of the screen there is a secondary heading, “Question preview” with a link to “Preview question in a new tab”.